matschi3/session-notebook/js.md

 nestedArray[2][1]; // "new"
 ```

+> 🧩 BestPractise: Keep it simple.
+Better one type of value per Array, except you need it. e.g. Array inside Array

-You can overwrite individual values in an array:
+You can **overwrite** individual **values** in an array:

 ```js
 const shoppingList = ["apple", "tomato"];